Judd515/warplet-traders/QUICK_DEPLOY.md

 ## Step 4: Test Your Deployment
 1. Once deployed, visit `https://your-domain.vercel.app` to see all the frame options
-2. Try the simplified 7d frame by visiting `https://your-domain.vercel.app/simple-7d-frame.html`
+2. Try the recommended implementation by visiting `https://your-domain.vercel.app/frame-url-last.html`
-3. This version shows the 7-day timeframe data with a single Share button
+3. This version shows the 7-day timeframe data with a Share button that properly renders the frame
-4. The simplified version is the most reliable for sharing and rendering in Warpcast
+4. The frame URL is placed as the last line of the share text, ensuring proper frame detection
 5. Cast the URL on Warpcast to test how the frame appears and verify that the Share button works correctly

 ## Step 5: Share on Warpcast